LeetLLM

 Phase 2: Decode (generating output tokens)

 After producing the first token, the model generates subsequent tokens one at a time, autoregressively.
 Each new token requires a forward pass through the entire model, but only processes that single new token (reusing cached K/V from all previous tokens).
-This step-by-step process builds the response iteratively by taking the previously generated token, adding it to the ongoing cache, and predicting the next word.
-The sequence below demonstrates how the model constructs a phrase one token at a time:
+The new token is appended to the running sequence, added to the KV cache, and fed back into the model to predict the next token.
+The trace below shows how the response grows:

 text

-This phase is memory-bandwidth bound, not compute-bound.
+For a single decode stream, this phase is usually memory-bandwidth bound, not compute-bound.
 The bottleneck is reading the model weights and KV cache from GPU HBM (High Bandwidth Memory) for each token.
-The matrix multiplications are small (batch=1), so the GPU's arithmetic units are mostly idle, waiting for data to arrive.
+The matrix multiplications are thin relative to the amount of data that must be moved, so the GPU's arithmetic units often spend more time waiting for bytes than doing math.
+As the response grows, the attention kernel also has to read a larger cached prefix, so per-token latency tends to rise with sequence length even when the model weights stay fixed.

 The arithmetic intensity explanation

-Decode1 at a timeThin matmul (batch=1)Low (few FLOPs/byte)Memory bandwidth (TB/s)
+Decode1 at a time1Low (few FLOPs/byte)Memory bandwidth (TB/s)

 Key performance metrics